Erez Katz, Lucena Research CEO and Co-founder

 LSTM cells effectively learn to memorize long-term dependencies and perform well.
 To the untrained eye, the results may seem somewhat incredible or even magical.

 One drawback of RNNs and in particular LSTMs is how taxing they are from a computational resources demand perspective.
-RNNs can be difficult to train and require deep neural network expertise but are a perfect match for time series data s as they can “learn” how to take advantage of sequential signals vs. one time snapshots.
+RNNs can be difficult to train and require deep neural network expertise but are a perfect match for time series data as they can “learn” how to take advantage of sequential signals vs. one time snapshots.

 At Lucena we have spent significant efforts on a robust GPUs infrastructure and are extending our AI libraries with new offerings powered by the very same technology.
+Read about our latest efforts to explore CapsNet and Transformer Architecture.